 bars or we'd get engrossed in the Jazz.
 There was some

 fabulous music in Memphis in those days.
-My ear were more a
+My ear was more

 the radioman, was a musician and he'd often sit in with the

 band, while we sat at our table enthralled.
-There many great
+There were many

 I'd usually have a drink, get sleepy and head back to the Hotel.
 I

 was always tired in those days and wanted a real bed and above all a